-EB1.1 Follow recommendations of national guidance to ensure endoscopes are appropriately reprocessed.
+EB1.1 Follow recommendations of national guidance to ensure that endoscopes are appropriately reprocessed.

-EB1.2 Control the presence of microorganisms in the water system which supplies the final rinse water to endoscope washer disinfectors.
+EB1.2 Ensure engineering controls are in place to control the presence of micro-organisms in the water system that supplies the final rinse water to the endoscope washer-disinfectors.

-EB1.3 Monitor the quality of the water system which supplies the final rinse water to the endoscope washer disinfectors.
+EB1.3 Monitor the microbial quality of the water system that supplies the final rinse water to the endoscope washer-disinfectors.